how to join merchant navy

 7. Fee Payment: Pay the application fee, if applicable, as per the instructions provided.

-8. Submit: Submit the form online or by post as per the specified method.
+8. Submit: Submit the form online or by post using the specified method.

 9. Confirmation: Once submitted, await confirmation and follow up as per the merchant navy recruitment process guidelines.